-The Administrative Probation Officer conducts pre-sentence investigations on defendants, which provides criminal history information to the Judge and City Prosecutor that may be pertinent in determining appropriate action or punishment.
+The Probation Officer conducts pre-sentence investigations on defendants, which provides criminal history information to the Judge and City Prosecutor that may be pertinent in determining appropriate action or punishment.
 The probation officer meets with defendants who have been placed on probation or parole regularly to evaluate progress and assess the need for revised recommendations.

 An arraignment is the first court appearance and is the scheduled time for a defendant to enter a plea.